-Ditch slopes stabilization is weakest structural component in the drainage system.
+Ditch slopes stabilization is the weakest structural component in the drainage system.
 Slope erosion leads to water flow disruption and flooding.
 Perennial turfgrasses are the desirable vegetation for open drainage slope cover.
 Annual weed contamination and growth increases the potential for erosion.
-Slope mowing and selective herbicide treatments combined to suppress undesirable vegetation growth.
-In addition, timing of plant growth regulator reduces the mowing frequency without losing slope stability.
+Slope mowing and selective herbicide treatments combine to suppress undesirable vegetation growth.
+In addition, timing of plant growth regulation reduces the mowing frequency without losing slope stability.

 Fence lines have various obstacles of utility pedestals, debris, and other hard to see objects from overgrown vegetation.
 Selective application of herbicide controls vegetation around those obstacles for increased visibility to maintenance staff.
 Application is only applied to right-of-way side of fence.

 Stormwater Retention/Detention Basins are secondary component in stormwater conveyance treatment system.
 Stormwater must get to these basins for treatment.
-Function of these basins determines proper water treatment cycle and inability for basin to breeding mosquitoes.
-Vegetation is treated with plant growth retardants and selective areas necessary for proper function such as inlets and outfall structures.
+Function of these basins determines proper water treatment cycle and inability for the basin to breeding mosquitoes.
+Vegetation and selective areas necessary for proper function, such as inlets and outfall structures, are treated with plant growth retardants .

 Exotic vegetation is controlled or suppressed with herbicides to reduce maintenance tasks and ecosystem impact.
 Selective herbicides are preferred to control exotic plants.
 There are sites and plants species that can only be suppressed and contained to the site without creating undesired impact to the stormwater system and the site ecosystem.